-Sliding his Weissenborn lap-slide guitar, strumming his open-tuning amazing finger-picking guitar, born in Dijon-France, E.H.Ray, 31, has been on a constant move starting 2000 (Lille-London-Paris) before crossing the Atlantic Ocean to settle in Easton Pa (2011).
+Sliding a Weissenborn lap-slide guitar, strumming his open-tuning amazing finger-picking guitar, born in Dijon-France, E.H.Ray, 34, has been on a constant move starting 2000 (Lille-London-Paris) before crossing the Atlantic Ocean to settle in Easton Pa (2011).

 Taught classical guitar at the age of 12 by his father, Ray has been looking for his style ever since London, 2003/04, where he started to write songs.
 In 2008, the standard '6 strings' has slipped out of his hands, when he started to play open-tuning folk & blues .

 'It's definitely where it all started, when I first put my guitar on my lap and played slide, with a bottleneck!
-I knew I had to find a great guitar to go out and play with, follow my dreams and see the World, that is, go up on stage and be known for my 'Weissenborn Slide Guitar' style.'
+I knew I had to find a great guitar to go out and play with, get on stage and be known for my 'Weissenborn Slide Guitar' style.'
 Emmanuel Romont, Belgium guitar maker, did the rest and handcrafted the beautiful Weissenborn-style guitars Ellyot records and plays with today.

 As a teenager, E.H.Ray has been nourished by French Romantic Poetry (A. Rimbaud, P.Verlaine, V. Hugo).
 A touch of those poetry readings remains sincerely and subtly in his writing and shows how he attaches great importance to the words' sounds and meanings, melting them with melodies.